 If you think that additional support is required to meet the needs of your child, or if you would like some extra help, please visit the Local Offer Hull to see what is available and who you can contact for help and support.

 Local offer Hull is a project from Hull City Council with support form Hull CCG.

 Please read the latest joint Hull City Council and NHS Hull CCG Disability Short Breaks information by clicking here

-Written Statement of Action
+Written Statement of Action and Ofsted Inspection Letter

 The Written Statement of Action sets out how Hull CCG and Hull City Council will tackle any areas of weakness identified from the local inspection of Special Educational Needs and Disabilities (SEND) services in Autumn 2017.

-To view the Statement please click here.
+To view information relating to the revisit inspection in October 2019 and position statement please click here.